 Staff personal development and business community projects

-Encouraging your staff to volunteer with Nottingham Industrial Museum pays dividends in the workplace as our volunteers build new skills and gain valuable experience.
+Encouraging your staff to volunteer with the Nottingham Industrial Museum pays dividends in the workplace as our volunteers build new skills and gain valuable experience.

-If you would like to discuss opportunities for teams to undertake projects or would like to include Nottingham Industrial Museum in your personal development programme, please contact us.
+If you would like to discuss opportunities for teams to undertake projects or would like to include the Nottingham Industrial Museum in your personal development programme, please contact us.

 Donations of items for sale

-We accept donations of items for sale in the Treasure Trove and on our ebay shop.
+We accept donations of items for sale in the Treasure Trove and on our eBay shop.

 Artefact donations and loan